les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-14-devrions-estimer-les-projets.markdown

 Due to the hunch I mentioned earlier, I have been tracking velocity as both story count and points for my current team and making projections using both methods.
 As I suspected (and as [Duarte points out](http://softwaredevelopmenttoday.blogspot.com.au/2012/01/story-points-considered-harmful-or-why.html) with much supporting data), story count provides just as good, if not better a measure of progress and predictability as story points do.
 Therefore why spend all the time, cost and effort on estimation sessions and velocity calculations?

-À cause du pressentiment dont j'ai parlé plus tôt, j'ai fait le suivi de la vélocité à la fois sous la forme du comptage de story et de points de mon équipe actuelle et j'ai fait des projections en utilisant les deux méthodes.
+À cause de l'intuition dont j'ai parlé plus tôt, j'ai fait le suivi de la vélocité à la fois sous la forme du comptage de story et de points de mon équipe actuelle et j'ai fait des projections en utilisant les deux méthodes.
 Comme je l'avais suspecté (et comme [Duarte l'avait fait remarqué](http://www.les-traducteurs-agiles.org/estimation/2015/09/13/les-story-consideres-comme-dangereux.html) en s'appuyant sur tout un tas de données), le comptage de données donne une mesure tout aussi bonne, si ce n'est mieux, de l'avancée et de la prédictibilité que les story points ne l'auraient fait.
 Par conséquent, pourquoi perdre tout ce temps, cet argent, et ces efforts en sessions d'estimations et de calculs de vélocité ?

 While story count works great for velocity, I would still warn against using this or any other velocity measure as a way of predicting when you can deliver.
 You should know when you are delivering and only be predicting what you can deliver at that date.
 Don’t leave your delivery date to chance, even if you are using historical data rather than guesswork to predict how many stories can be done.